Campania Map and Travel Guide

 Where to Stay

 There are many lodging options available.
 My favorite way to see a place and feel like I'm fitting in is to rent a vacation house or apartment.
 HomeAway lists over 800 Vacation Rentals in Campania (book direct).
-Venere hosts a map from which you can search for Hotels on the Amalfi Coast and Gulf of Naples (book direct) if you prefer those.
+Venere hosts a map from which you can search for Hotels on the Amalfi Coast (book direct) if you prefer those.

 Transportation Options in Campania

 Two rail systems operate in Campania, the standard Ferrovia dello Stato, the state's rail system, and the private Circumvesuviana.
 In Naples, they both originate in the Central Station (Napoli Centrale), the Circumvesuviana is downstairs.
 The Circumvisuviana line runs from Naples to Sorrento, passing through Herculaneum (Ercolano) and Pompeii.
 Fares are very reasonable.
 You can rent a car at Napoli Centrale, as well as get tourist information.

 If you need to have tickets in your possession before you go, Select Italy offers easily available point-to-point tickets (buy direct).
 You'll pay more than if you went to the station in Italy and purchased them, however.

 The Circumvesuviana lines have extensive bus service in Campania.

 You can drive, of course.
 The Amalfi drive is both beautiful and considered dangerous due to its natural curves and the attention sapping attraction of the landscape that natural curves usually invoke.